Money and Happiness: An Enriching Relationship?

 You are better of spending on a housekeeper, a grocery delivery service or any other service that can free up your time for the things that really matter – like spending time with family and friends or just wandering outside and watching the sunset.
 Your quality of life is sure to improve.

-Spending money on a fantastic experience
+Spending on a fantastic experience

 Come to think of it, buying a $400 game console which you will still have in the foreseeable future should make you happier than, say, buying a ticket to go see your favorite artist perform and your money is gone once the show is over.
-No. not really.

 Researchers have found that the opposite is true.
 People erroneously believe that buying things which last longer and may even appreciate in value will keep them happy for much longer than experiences which are just one off.